NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 ## Binding Configuration

-The binding does not require any special configuration.
+Basic operation does not require any special configuration.
+To enable manual app control (>2019 TV's) you have to edit the `misc/samsungtv.applist` file in the openhab config directory.
+To enable the Smartthings interface, you have to add a Smartthings Personal Access token (PAT) to the Thing configuration.

 ## Thing Configuration

 The Samsung TV Thing requires the host name and port address as a configuration value in order for the binding to know how to access it.
-Samsung TV publish several UPnP devices and hostname is used to recognize those UPnP devices.
+Samsung TV's publish several UPnP devices and the hostname is used to recognize those UPnP devices.
 Port address is used for remote control emulation protocol.
 Additionally, a refresh interval can be configured in milliseconds to specify how often TV resources are polled.